Rute User's Tutorial and Exposition. 7. Shell Scripting

 |

-This example demonstrates the shell's ability to search for matching files and expand
+This example demonstrates the shell's ability to search for matching files and expand an absolute path.

 The

-case statement can make a potentially complicated program very
+statement can make a potentially complicated program very

 short.
 It is best explained with an example.